i11g/Continuous-Integration-Pipeline-Using-GitHub-Actions/README.md

 # Continuous Integration Project
-This repository is demonstrating how to implement CI pipeline on sample app using GitHub Actions.
+This repository is demonstrating how to implement CI pipeline on Web App using GitHub Actions.

 ## Table of Contents
 * [General Info](#general-information)